jacgit18/DevReps/README.md

 # DevReps
 When tackling a coding challenge, especially when learning and implementing advanced patterns, it's essential to refrain from automatically defaulting to a specific pattern.
 Instead, take the time to thoroughly analyze the problem.
 For instance, when faced with a string-related question, it's best not to jump to conclusions like immediately opting for a two-pointer or sliding window approach.
 Doing so can restrict your thought process, causing you hyper-focus on a single method without proper consideration of the specific details.

+Also the Optimal approach isnt always one these patterns It depends on the problem your doing like it be something very simple at times.

 ## Syllabus

 - Extra